“Ask Beau” – “Do customers come in and buy sake by rice varietal?”

 Recently the owner of a sake brewery and company that makes high end rice polishing machines came to True Sake and asked a very good question about his passion – rice!

-Several years back some people were on an “Omachi” rice varietal kick and they wanted to try all the sakes that we had made with Omachi.
-But, other then that we rarely get customers asking for sakes specifically by the rice varietal.
-I think for the next newsletter I will make some rice-varietal-only sake sets so customers who are interested can actually purchase sakes with the same rice varietals and you need not be a geek nor a freak to taste good sakes made with the same good rice!
+Several years back, some people were on an “Omachi” rice varietal kick and they wanted to try all the sakes that we had made with Omachi.
+But, other than that, we rarely get customers asking for sake specifically by the rice varietal.
+I think for the next newsletter, I will make some rice-varietal-only sake sets so customers who are interested can actually purchase sakes with the same rice varietal and you need not be a geek nor a freak to taste good sake made with the same good rice!